 - Absence from campus for a period of 24 hours without supervisory approval

 - Failure to maintain academic grade requirements

 - Full-time USU Student Status

-- All RA candidates and current RAs are required to maintain a semester and cumulative Grade Point Average of 2.5.
-After one semester of failure to meet academic performance standards, RAs will be placed on job probation.
-Two consecutive semesters of a GPA below 2.5 will affect continued employability or rehire status.
+- RA candidates and current RAs must maintain a 2.5 GPA.
+Two consecutive semesters of a GPA below 2.0 will affect continued employability or rehire status.